ooples/pine_script_docs/source/language/Execution_model.rst

 A number of ``barstate.*`` built-in variables provide information about the current type of bar update (historical, realtime, closing, etc.).
 The page where they are documented also contains a script that allows you to visualize the distinction described above between elapsed realtime bars and historical bars: :ref:`<PageBarStates>`.

-This page explains the details of strategy calculations: :doc:`/essential/Strategies`.
+The :ref:`<PageStrategies>` page explains the details of strategy calculations, which are not identical to those of indicators.

 .. rubric:: Footnotes